WHO: Half of mental health disorders start at adolescence | TODAY.NG

 Eating disorders are also of concern, the global health agency warned.

-WHO noted that “evidence is growing that promoting and protecting adolescent mental health benefits not just adolescents’ health, in the short- and the long-term.
+WHO noted: “Evidence is growing that promoting and protecting adolescent mental health benefits not just adolescents’ health, in the short- and the long-term.

 “It also promotes economies and society as a whole, with healthy young adults able to make greater contributions to the workforce, their families and communities.”